ken-mycroft/minimy/doc/Readme.md

 ported to the Python programming language.

-Foundational Concepts
+<h2>Foundational Concepts</h2>

-A) Channels
+A) Channels<br/>
 Central to the framework is the concept of a channel.
 A channel may be either input or output based.
 For example, typically the Mic program
 manages the input channel and the media player manages the output channel.

-B) Sessions
+B) Sessions<br/>
 A session is a unique ID created by the TTS service and the Media service.
 The service will only honor requests from the owner of the currently active session so for example if a skill which does not own the current session requests the media player to play a file it will be ignored.

-C) Focus
+C) Focus<br/>
 An audio channel is a critical resource in that only one source should be able to control it at a given point in time.
 Audio channel usage is serialized by skills requesting focus from the system skill.

-D) Activities
+D) Activities<br/>
 An activity is a well defined system level event which has a start and end time associated with it.
 Activities are user level contracts which help the system to determine the overall state of the system.

-A typical activity might
-be the 'speak' event triggered by a skill invoking its 'speak' method.
+A typical activity might be the 'speak' event triggered by a skill invoking its 'speak' method.
 This 'speak' method includes not only the text to speak, but a callback method which the skill will have called when the speak activity has ended.
 The activity object passed to the skill will contain the results of the activity.
 For example 'success', 'timed-out', 'rejected', etc.

-Theory of Operation
+<h2>Theory of Operation</h2>

 The framework is constructed around the concept of audio channels.
 An audio channel can be either an input or output channel.
 The system skill